Frequently Asked Questions (FAQ)

 Case 1 — Faro → Jersey

-A patient in Faro needed transport to Jersey.
+A patient in Faro had to be transferred to Jersey.
 The local hospital refused discharge, but the patient was clinically fit for transport.
 We transported the patient by ALS ambulance.
-Jersey has a shallow harbor with limited ferry time windows for ambulances.
-With precise coordination, the patient was delivered safely and without delay.
+Jersey has a shallow harbour with limited time windows for ferries able to carry ambulances.
+Through precise coordination, the patient was delivered safely and without delay.

 Case 2 — Kalamata → Frankfurt

 A patient suffered a heart attack in Kalamata.
-Within 30 minutes our medical escorts were en route to Athens.
-After triage, the patient was repatriated the next morning via a commercial flight to Frankfurt and handed over directly to cardiology.
+Within 30 minutes, our medical escorts were on their way to Athens.
+After triage, the patient was repatriated the following morning on a commercial flight to Frankfurt and handed over directly to cardiology.

 Case 3 — Thailand → San Francisco

 A terminal patient in a small Thai village deteriorated faster than expected.
 We dispatched a local ambulance and, in parallel, a team from Brussels.
 Three hours after our team arrived, the patient was with us.
-Two hours later the team departed to San Francisco, where the patient was handed over with dignity.
+Two hours later, the team departed for San Francisco, where the patient was handed over with dignity.

 Case 4 — Southern Spain → Zurich (MICU)

-A Swiss couple experienced premature rupture of membranes in southern Spain.
+A Swiss couple in Southern Spain experienced premature rupture of membranes.
 The local hospital had no NICU capacity.
-In Switzerland there was a chance.
-We deployed multiple MICU ambulances (with team rotation) and monitored both mother and fetus using specialized equipment.
-The patient was successfully handed over in Zurich.
+In Switzerland, there was a chance.
+We deployed multiple MICU ambulances (with team rotation) and monitored both mother and foetus with specialised equipment.
+In Zurich, the patient was successfully handed over.